 17. The Role Of The 5 Senses In Coping With Anxiety

-One way to get around this is to push pause on your hyper-focused anxiety and start asking yourself the questions:
+One way to get around this is to push pause on your hyper-focused anxiety and start asking yourself these questions:

-- What am I hearing right now? (besides what is triggering the panicked feelings).
+• What am I hearing right now? (besides what is triggering the panicked feelings).
 Write it down somewhere.
 (Writing engages the thinking mind).
 Are there birds?
 Is there music?
-Is there the sound of a planes, cars, etc.?
+Is there the sound of planes, cars, etc.?

 Remember you have control of yourself and your environment.
 This is essential to building great self-confidence.